SherylHohman/CarND-P2-Traffic-Sign-Classifier/WRITEUP.md

 **In [5]** `get_grayscale_datasets_1channel()` and
 **In [6]** `get_grayscale_datasets()`

+![alt text][image5]
-show one channel grayscale images
+one channel grayscale images
+![alt text][image6]

 **In [7]** `transform_grayscale_into_3D_grayscale()`

+3-channel grayscale images
+![alt text][image7]
-shows the result of transforming a 1D grayscale image into a 3-channel grayscale image
+Notice: The result of transforming a 1D grayscale image into a 3-channel grayscale image,

-Here is an example of a traffic sign image before and after grayscaling.
+is that the contrast(?) gains from converting color to gray  are lost, even though the scale from normalization has been retained.

-![alt text][image2]
+![alt text][image80]

+####**Normalizing**
+#####..what did NOT work
 **In  [8]** `get_per_channel_mean_zero_centered_datasets()`
+**In [84]** `get_normalized_images()`
 I tried normalizing the pixel values across the entire training dataset, and I also tried normalizing per channel.
 Both methods were unsuccessful.
 Although I these were the most common normalization techniques I read about, when I trained on these preprocessing techniques, the results were miserable - looking about the same as an untrained network.
 Perhaps I implemented them incorrectly.
 In retrospect, I believe the use case for that technique is for comparing, say frames from a security camera.
 In that case the exposure for images is the same from frame to frame (changes with time of day).
 What is different is brightness/contrast etc in different parts of the image.
 In our case, the images are taken from many different exposures, lighting conditions, color casts, etc. They are taken in different physical locations.
 So in this way, there would not be a uniformity across all images in the training set that we should try to normalize on.
 Instead, the images are zoomed in, and while they may contain shadows cutting across an image that could "confuse" the network, generally they are fairly uniform within an image.
 And shadows, etc are features that we want to train on anyway, as they are going to occur "in the wild".
 We want our network to recognize a sign whether it has a shadow cutting across it or not.
 This is my reasoning why the per channel, and per training set normalization techniques did not work.

-..And why my per image normalization technique DID work.
+####..And why my per-image normalization technique DID work.

 **In [9]** `get_per_image_mean_centered_datasets()`
-This the normalization technique that I wound up using for training my network.
+This the normalization / preprocessing function I used to train my network.

+I took each image, summed up all the pixel values in all the channels, divided this by all the pixels (32 x 32 x 3 = 3072) to arrive at the average value for a pixel in that image.

+Then I subtracted this number from every pixel in the image.
+This gave me "pixel" values from -128 to +128, centered at 0. _(one of those 128s should probably be 127, like -127 to 128 ??)_

+After that, I Divide every "pixel" value by the average to give me values for ranging from -1 to 1, normalized at 0.

+Though it seems more common to use 0 to 1 for images, I liked the idea of centering the image's mean at zero, the most common range/centering, it seems, for non-image data.

+I did NOT divide by standard deviation to "standardize" the set.
+Although this is common, and often recommended, I found other literature indicating it was not necessarily useful for these images.

+This was the first model that I had success with.
+When it came time to upgrade my model, I wanted to change _one thing at a time_ so I could see the effects it had on my network.
+While I considered adding standardization, it also stood to reason that I would gain more by adding other techniques such as adding a dropout layer, or augmenting my data.
+This per-image mean centering Leaped ahead of other preprocessing techniques I'd tried, and was thrilled.
+I surpassed teh 93% minimum required, using this technique alone.
+I don't think (though it might be nice to try a comparison) it would have improved my results Greatly.

+It was much more interesting to me to focus on my training architecture than to fiddle with a preprocessing technique that worked well :-)

+#####No images to display here.
 In normalizing my data, "pixel values" were turned into values between -1 and 1.

-Though it seems more common to use 0 to 1 for images, I liked the idea of centering the image's mean at zero, which seems to be the most common method for non-image data.
-Point is, though, the arrays representing my images no longer hold values 0-255, hence cannot be displayed.
-Perhaps there is a library function that can display such an image.
+Hence the arrays representing my images'pixel values are no longer in the 0-255 range for displaying images.
+Perhaps there is a library function that can display such values as an image.
 I did not see one.
-And I did not find it necessary to try viewing the resulting data visually.
+And decided it unnecessary to try viewing the resulting transformation visually. ;-)
-ie: no images to display here ;-)

-As a first step, I decided to convert the images to grayscale because ...

-Here is an example of a traffic sign image before and after grayscaling.

-![alt text][image2]

-As a last step, I normalized the image data because ...

 ####2.
 Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)